warrenm1/math4610/homeworks/Homework1/singlePrecision.md

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be
+The routine has no arguments needed to return the values of the precision in terms of the smallest number that can be

 represented.
-Since the code is written in terms of a Fortran subroutine, the values of the machine machine epsilon and
+Since the code is written in terms of a c++ subroutine, the values of the machine machine epsilon and

 the power of two that gives the machine epsilon.
-Due to implicit Fortran typing, the first argument is a single precision

-value and the second is an integer.

-      call smaceps(sval, ipow)

-      print *, ipow, sval
+      ./maceps

 Output from the lines above:

-      24   5.96046448E-08

 The first value (24) is the number of binary digits that define the machine epsilon and the second is related to the

 decimal version of the same value.
-The number of decimal digits that can be represented is roughly eight (E-08 on the
+The number of decimal digits that can be represented is roughly eight digits.

-end of the second value).